 - education and assistance with insurance, home care and transportation services

 - referrals to government programs and community resources, including mental health services

 You are not alone in dealing with orthopedic and rheumatologic issues.
 Musculoskeletal disorders may be challenging.
-Social workers are here to provide support, to help you enhance your quality of life.
+Social workers are here to provide support, and to help you enhance your quality of life.

 To learn more about the role of social workers at HSS, visit https://hss.edu/social-work-programs.asp.

-Emily Dorfman, LMSW, is the social worker for adult outpatient rheumatology patients.
+Susan Rodriguez, LCSW, is the social worker for adult outpatient rheumatology patients.
 She received a master’s degree in social work from Columbia University School of Social Work and has extensive experience working with people with rheumatologic conditions.